 Upon completion of the Bachelor of Science degree, students will be awarded a Verification Statement of completion of a Didactic Program in Dietetics.
 Students may apply for a dietetic internship with the verification statement.
 Students complete the Dietetic Internship Centralized Application process (DICAS).
 The dietetic internship provides students the opportunity to meet the Academy of Nutrition and Dietetics’ performance requirements in order to take the national Registered Dietitian exam.

-Ouachita also offers graduate programs in nutrition and dietetics, including a Dietetic Internship and Master of Science in Nutrition degree, to further prepare students for work as Registered Dietitian Nutritionists.
+Ouachita also offers a graduate program in nutrition and dietetics, including a Master of Science in Nutrition degree and Dietetic Internship (MS/DI), to further prepare students for work as Registered Dietitian Nutritionists.

 The Ouachita Baptist University Didactic Program in Nutrition and Dietetics is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND), the accrediting agency for the Academy of Nutrition and Dietetics.
 Resources from the Academy can be found at www.eatrightpro.org/acend.

 Effective January 1, 2024, the Commission on Dietetic Registration (CDR) will require a minimum of a master’s degree to be eligible to take the credentialing exam to become a registered dietitian nutritionist (RDN).
 In addition, CDR requires that individuals complete coursework and supervised practice in program(s) accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
 In most states, graduates also must obtain licensure or certification to practice.
 Graduates who successfully complete the ACEND-accredited DPD program at Ouachita Baptist University are eligible to apply to an ACEND-accredited supervised practice program.

 The Department of Nutrition and Dietetics is located on the 4th floor of Jones Science Center.